LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/credentials.md

 - **Basic Authentication**: Use this when the API has a permanent token that you always want to use.
 The token is created by the system using the user name and password that you specify.
 This is a simpler, less secure choice than others in this list.
 - **Access Token**: Use this when the API has a permanent token that you always want to use.
 You specify the token to use.
 This is a simpler, less secure choice than others in this list.

-Additionally, if you're using a third-party NLU engine to match intents, use the **Fire API** to authenticate with that third-party engine.
+Additionally, if you're using a third-party NLU engine to match intents, use the **Fire API authentication type** to authenticate with that third-party engine.

 All of these credential types are discussed in more detail below.